SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Types.md

 where there is some specific conforming type known at compile time.
 The additional level of indirection that's used when working with a boxed protocol type is called :newTerm:`boxing`.
+Boxing typically requires a separate memory allocation for storage and an additional level of indirection for access.

 Applying `any` to the `Any` or `AnyObject` types is redundant and has no effect.